vrinek/styleguide/RUBY-STYLE.md

 * No spaces after (, [ and before ], ).

-* Use two spaces before statement modifiers (postfix if/unless/while/until/rescue).

-* Indent when as deep as case.

 * Use an empty line before the return value of a method (unless it only has one line), and an empty line between defs.

-* Use RDoc and its conventions for API documentation.
+* Use RDoc and its conventions for documentation.
 Don't put an empty line between the comment block and the def.

 * Use empty lines to break up a long method into logical paragraphs.

-* Keep lines fewer than 80 characters.
+* Try to keep lines fewer than 80 characters.
+Always keep them less than 100 characters.

 * Avoid trailing whitespace.